HaimengBai/431slides/class_22/README.md

 1. Today's Agenda
     - Quiz 2
         - Grades will be available before Thursday's class.
 You should have received an email from me about your grade.
-        - We'll talk about some specific issues in class today.
         - Please do [this short activity](https://goo.gl/forms/GEXC4gxQV4aTJb8D3), due at noon Thursday.
 Shouldn't take more than 15 minutes to do.
 It requires you to read [this short primer on p hacking](https://www.methodspace.com/primer-p-hacking/).
     - *p* Hacking, Researcher Degrees of Freedom and The Garden of Forking Paths
         - [Andrew Gelman's blog](http://andrewgelman.com/) is how I first heard about much of this material.